Someshwar4898/travela-website-implementation/README.md

 Live Demo: https://someshwar4898.github.io/travela-website-implementation/

+## About This Project
+The layout and design were inspired by publicly available travel website templates.
+The entire codebase was written independently to practice Bootstrap layout, components, and responsive design.

 ## My Work
 - Implemented and customized responsive layout using Bootstrap 5
 - Structured booking forms and content sections